addagger/bytepack/README.md

     Bytepack::Varbinary.unpack("\x03\b\x04v\x1A\xE8wev\xD6".b)
     => ["\x04v\x1A\xE8wev\xD6", 10]

-By default, value's length serialized by *Bytepack::AnyType* as a shortest integer possible (Byte, Short, Int or Long) and allways 2 bytes or more.
+By default, value's length is serialized by *Bytepack::AnyType* as a shortest integer possible (Byte, Short, Int or Long) and allways 2 bytes or more.
 You can override length datatype globally and make it static:

     Bytepack::Varbinary.config(:LENGTH_TYPE, Bytepack::Integer)
     value = "\x04v\x1A\xE8wev\xD6".b
     Bytepack::Varbinary.pack(value)
     => "\x00\x00\x00\b\x04v\x1A\xE8wev\xD6" # includes 1 meta-byte, 4 bytes of value's length and a byteset of value

-Byteset size now is *2 bytes more*, but allways **4 bytes (32-bit)**.
-That's useful in cases where byteset length make sense in the current project.
+Byteset size now is *2 bytes more*, but *allways* **4 bytes (32-bit)**.
+That's useful in cases when you know that your strings never be longer than maximum *32-bit Integer (2147483647)* and the byteset length make sense in the current project.

 ### String UTF-8 encoded (Regular string)